faroedev/faroe.dev/pages/index.md

 # Faroe

-*This software is in active development and has only gone through minimal testing.*
+_This software is in active development and has only gone through minimal testing._

-Faroe is an open source auth server packaged as a Go library.
+Faroe is an auth server distributed as a Go package.
+Install it, configure it, and run it.

 Some key features of the server: